-It also means non-accepting of gifts of any kind or non-greediness or non-holding through senses or non-covetousness.
+It also means the non-accepting of gifts of any kind or non-greediness or non-holding through senses or non-covetousness.
 It is the abstention from the inordinate desire towards the material objects.

 If one takes possession of things in excess of his bare necessities, he has to safeguard them for future use.
 This makes attachment to the material objects.
 In this sense, Aparigraha is non-attachment too.
 It is giving up the notion of mine-ness in everything.
 It is dispassion and desirelessness.
-It is the absence of greed and jealousy.
+Besides, it is the absence of greed and jealousy.
 It is what renunciation is all about.

 It is often defined as the non-acceptance of gifts.
 Receiving inappropriate gifts from others is against this virtue.

-The Jaina Text Pursharthasiddhiupaya (verse 111) defines Parigraha as ‘attachment caused by moha karma (activities of desire)’.
+The Jaina Text Pursharthasiddhiupaya (verse 111) defines Parigraha as attachment caused by moha karma (activities of desire)’.

 Asteya is the virtue of non-stealing.
-It is the appropriation of things that belong to others by force or by without permission.
-Whereas Aparigraha is inappropriate acceptance of things that belong to others even with their permission.
+It is the appropriation of things that belong to others by force or by without permission; whereas Aparigraha is the inappropriate acceptance of things that belong to others even with their permission.